benallfree/pocketbase-presigned-urls/README.md

 - **Reduced Server Load**: PocketBase doesn't have to handle the file transfer, freeing up resources
 - **Better Scalability**: Leverages S3's infrastructure for file delivery

+## Prerequisites

+- S3 Storage must be enabled in your PocketBase Admin UI (Settings > Files storage).
+The plugin will not modify file serving behavior if S3 storage is not configured.

 ## Installation

 ```bash